-A. If the laboratory has suspended operations for the day, or will delay operations until later in the day, site occupants are highly discouraged from coming to the site.
+A. If the laboratory has suspended operations for the day, or will delay operations until later in the day, site occupants should not come on site.
 Travel will be hazardous both on site and off site.
 Keeping cars out of the parking lots helps FAC-Grounds clear them more efficiently.
 Cars may get stuck or go off the road due to snow and ice, endangering the driver and emergency responders alike.
 Personnel explicitly deemed essential by their line management should report for their assigned shifts.

 A. Employees should never compromise their safety to try to get in to work.
 Non-essential employees should use their judgment to determine if they can make it safely to the laboratory and contact their supervisors for leave time or the authorization to work from home if they believe that they should not drive.
 Ideally, this conversation should be held well in advance of any anticipated weather event.
-LMS PROC-108: Telecommuting, available through Inside Argonne, addresses ad hoc work-at-home arrangements that may be applicable in connection with severe weather events.
-LMS PROC-108 includes details related to situations when employees may request telecommuting when the laboratory is open but there is a severe weather event and also situations where employees may be required to telecommute (or use vacation time) in connection with a suspension of laboratory operations.
-The appropriateness of telecommuting in connection with a severe weather event, like telecommuting arrangements in general, is highly dependent on the job duties of each employee and whether those job duties may be effectively performed away from the laboratory.
+LMS PROC-108: Remote Work Arrangements, addresses ad hoc work-at-home arrangements that may be applicable in connection with severe weather events.
+LMS PROC-108 includes details related to situations when employees may request telecommuting when the laboratory is open but there is a severe weather event and also situations where employees may be required to work remotely (or use vacation time) in connection with a suspension of laboratory operations.
+The appropriateness of remote work in connection with a severe weather event, like telecommuting arrangements in general, is highly dependent on the job duties of each employee and whether those job duties may be effectively performed away from the laboratory.

 Q. What will be the situation at the Advanced Photon Source?